SOCIAL CONTROL THEORY

 Social control theory attempts to

 explain why it is that all of us do not commit crime.
-Social control theory attempts to
+Social control theory tries to

 explain why most people are law-abiding?
-The answer lies in dimensions of social control.
+The answer is in dimensions of social control.

 Social control theory is about the